sampsyo/cs6120/content/blog/2019-10-28-self/index.md

 ### Programming Environment Support

-The Self compiler support _incremental recompilation_ and _source-level
+The Self compiler supports _incremental recompilation_ and _source-level
 debugging_ by keeping track of the provenances of various method specializations in a map.